SpaceG/spaceg.github.io/_posts/2015-04-04-meta-IE8-9-10-11-compatibility-view-X-UA-serverbased-internet-explorer.markdown

 Of course, it may also be necessary for programmers and application / server operators to specify these settings for their site / application.

+Here, too, there are two options (in order of priority):

 <strong>HTTP-Header</strong>